top of page

 When to Seek Legal Advice

-It is important that you seek legal advice as soon as you begin your intervention order application process or the moment you become aware of any IVO proceedings.
+It is important that you seek legal advice from an Intervention Order lawyer as soon as you begin your intervention order application process or the moment you become aware of any IVO proceedings.
 Getting advice and a clear understanding of your rights and options, particularly when there are children involved, will put you in the best position for your future.

 Whether you’re the affected family member, protected person, or the respondent of an intervention order, the lawyers at Rebecca Burdon Legal & Consulting can help.
 Our team can provide professional advice and guidance through the entire IVO process to help you stay well-prepared and get the support you need.